Convergence analysis of explicit stabilized integrators for parabolic semilinear stochastic PDEs: Numerical experiments

+For simplicity, we consider in both cases homogeneous Dirichlet boundary conditions, $u(x,t)=0$ for all $x\in\partial \mathcal{D}$, and we use the initial condition $u(x,0)=\prod_{i=1}^d\sin(2\pi x_i)$.
+We note that both problems \eqref{eq:heat1d} and \eqref{eq:heat2d} satisfy the considered analytical setting of Section~\ref{sec:setting}, where $\overline \alpha=1/2$ in Assumption~\ref{ass:Q}.
+We also recall that in dimension $d=2$ or higher, one cannot consider in the stochastic heat equation \eqref{eq:heat2d} a space-time white noise in all space directions (otherwise $\overline \alpha =0$).
+Although this is not covered by our analysis, we shall also consider the stochastic heat equation with multiplicative space-time white noise in dimension $d=1$,

-We use a standard finite difference method\footnote{Note that such a standard finite difference method on a uniform mesh can be seen as the simplest finite element method which is thus covered by our analysis.} with constant mesh size $h=1/100$ for discretizing the Laplacian and the white noise, and obtain the following system where $u(x_i,t)\simeq u_i(t)$ with $x_i=ih, i=1,\ldots N$, $h=1/N$,
+For the spatial discretization, we use a standard finite difference method\footnote{Note that such a standard finite difference method on a uniform mesh can be seen as the simplest finite element method which is thus covered by our analysis.} with constant mesh size $h=1/100$ for discretizing the Laplacian and the white noise, and obtain the following system where $u(x_i,t)\simeq u_i(t)$ with $x_i=ih, i=1,\ldots N$, $h=1/N$,